scientific-python/docstub/docs/typing_syntax.md

 :::{warning}
 Python's `typing.Literal` only supports a restricted set of parameters.
-E.g., `float` literals are not yet supported by the type system but are allowed by docstub.
+For example, `float` literals are not yet supported by the type system but are allowed by docstub.
 Addressing this use case is on the roadmap.
 See [issue 47](https://github.com/scientific-python/docstub/issues/47) for more details.
 :::